 Beyond data collection, customer feedback software can also offer analysis of data from customer feedback.
 Often, this is done through the use of customer experience analytics.

 This analytical technique brings customer feedback to life by enabling your business to connect the dots and find hidden trends and patterns from unstructured data and textual information.
+Often, this is made possible by advanced machine learning techniques and natural language processing technology.
 By doing so, teams are empowered to visualize the entire customer journey and provide a consistent customer experience.

 Customer Surveys and Feedback Collection